Car owners can borrow money against their vehicle's value, with a logbook loan. Find out more below.

 What are the benefits?

 Logbook loans can usually be taken out against most types of vehicles, and you can also spend the money on whatever you like, not just on buying a car.
-A poor credit history can give you fewer options to borrow money, so logbook loans offer the opportunity to do so by using your vehicle.
+Your credit history may give you fewer options to borrow money, so logbook loans offer the opportunity to do so by using your vehicle.

 The option to pay weekly could help make repayments easier to manage than having to pay a larger amount all at once, but this depends on your own individual circumstances.